dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 ## Persistence

 IndexedDB retains the ten most recently saved projects.
-Each project has its own ID and the UUID of its owning browser tab.
-Autosave updates that entry;
-opening a fresh project creates another entry and removes the oldest if needed.
+Each project has its own ID.
+Autosave updates that entry; opening a fresh project creates another entry and removes the oldest if needed.

-Reloading the page creates a new tab UUID.
+Changes to files in the frontend workspace trigger an IndexedDB save.
+This includes saving editor files, creating, moving or deleting files and folders, and changes received from the worker.
+Worker synchronization and IndexedDB persistence run independently.

-Snapshots come from the frontend workspace, with current unsaved editor text applied on top.
-They include binary assets, empty folders, SDK selection, root, entrypoint, run mode, and open/active tabs.
+Snapshots also include binary assets, empty folders, SDK selection, root, entrypoint, run mode, and open/active tabs.
 Generated `.dart_tool` and `build` directories and external SDK/package sources are excluded.
-Saving a snapshot does not format code or mark dirty editor buffers as saved.
+Changes to open or active editor tabs, SDK selection, entrypoint, and run mode also update the stored project.

-Without query parameters, DartPad restores the newest project and takes over its ownership.
+Without query parameters, DartPad restores the newest project.
 With query parameters, it loads and immediately saves a fresh project.
 If an older entry matches all decoded query options, the toolbar offers **Restore last project** for 30 seconds.
 The button's bottom border shows the remaining time.
-Clicking restores the matching entry's latest stored contents and takes ownership.
-The project being left, including edits made before clicking, remains in the history (subject to the ten-entry limit).
+Clicking restores the matching entry's latest stored contents.
+The project being left, including edits saved before clicking, remains in the history (subject to the ten-entry limit).

-Another tab taking ownership pauses autosave in the old tab and opens a neutral conflict dialog. **Keep my version** saves that tab's current contents as a new entry. **Use latest version** loads the existing entry and takes ownership back.
-Ownership is checked atomically on every write.
-Cross-tab notifications and a check when the page becomes visible detect ownership changes even without an edit.
-Entries evicted from the ten-project history also stop accepting writes;
-their still-open tabs can keep their version as a new entry.
+Project switches wait for the normal editor Save to finish before flushing pending IndexedDB writes.
+Stopping an unchanged session does not save it again.

+Multiple browser tabs can edit the same project without ownership checks, warnings, or pausing persistence.
+The last completed IndexedDB write wins, replacing the full stored snapshot atomically; snapshots are not merged.
+Other browser tabs keep their current editor contents until they restore or reload, and can overwrite the stored snapshot with their next write.
+If an open project's entry was evicted from the ten-project history, its next save adds it back under the same ID, removing the oldest entry if needed.

 Restore failures show **Restoring your project failed.** and **Start fresh**.
 Starting fresh retains the failed entry in history.
 If the URL source fails to